-Tim Kirkman’s latest project, LAZY EYE, a feature-length film he wrote and directed, was released in theaters in November 2016.
-Tim also produced the film (with Todd Shotz), which stars Lucas Near-Verbrugghe, Aaron Costa Ganis and Michaela Watkins.
+Tim Kirkman’s latest film, LAZY EYE, a feature-length film he wrote and directed, was released in theaters in November 2016 and is currently streaming.
+Tim also produced the film with Todd Shotz for their company, T42 Entertainment, which creates and develops content for theatrical, television, cable, and streaming platforms.

 Tim wrote and directed LOGGERHEADS, which premiered in the Dramatic Competition at the Sundance Film Festival.
 Starring Tess Harper, Chris Sarandon, Michael Kelly, Bonnie Hunt, Robin Weigert, Michael Learned and Kip Pardue, LOGGERHEADS won the Grand Jury Prize at Outfest, Audience Awards at the Florida and Nashville Film Festivals, and the top screenwriting prize at the Madrid International LGBT Film Festival.
 It was released theatrically by Strand Releasing.